Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 But it’s not just the dad jokes and cartoons.
 Manhattan’s online video lessons are well designed and keep your attention from beginning to end with interactive features and quizzes.

 Plus, beyond the video instruction, they offer a ton of practice problems, drills, study tools, and a good number of full-length practice tests.
-All of this serves to make Manhattan Prep’s GRE courseone of the most well-rounded prep packages on the market.
+All of this serves to make Manhattan Prep’s GRE courseone of the most well-rounded packages on the market.

 Systematic Approach to Learning